ryweal/fastify-ioc/README.md

 # Fastify-ioc
-Fastify-ioc is fastify plugin that provide dependency injection and modules using decorators
+Fastify-ioc is a fastify plugin that provide dependency injection and modules using decorators

 ## Simple example
 ```ts